Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit: Rena Schild, Shutterstock

 They will need a lot of exercise at this stage and continual training to ward off unwanted behaviors, such as destroying a roll of toilet paper or getting into the trash.
 Positive reinforcement is the key to successful training.
 You’ll want to be firm, but not so much that your doodle will become afraid of you.
-Remember, Goldendoodles are highly intelligent, and they’ll get the gist quickly with persistence.
+Remember, Goldendoodles are highly intelligent, and they’ll get the gist quickly with consistency and patience.

 Mature Adult